techtown-training/kubernetes-intro/exercise/exercise3.1-create_pv.md

 ## Visit your wordpress blog

-Use the AWS Machine IP with the NodePort to check the hosted wordpress service
+Use the AWS Machine IP with the NodePort or the LoadBalancer IP to check the hosted Wordpress service.
+You may get a Database error but we will not worry about that as that is an application error not a K8s error.

 ## Cleaning up

-Delete the wordpress service
+Delete the Wordpress service

 ```
 kubectl delete service wordpress